 Deploying, managing, and operating cloud native apps quickly and reliably is the problem that Application Delivery with GitOps solves.
 Having a reliable, repeatable and secure application delivery process means we can meet customer needs faster.
 Small changes that are delivered quickly reduces the risk of deployments.
 Continuous Application Delivery allows development teams to focus their efforts on bigger business problems rather than worrying about deployments.

 Kubernetes and containers have made cheap immutable infrastructure possible.
-Despite this, it is not as straightforward to implement this into day-to-day app delivery operations.
-For devs, delivering an application with reliability and efficiency might imply becoming an IT expert.
+Despite this, it is not as straightforward to implement this into day-to-day application delivery operations.
+For devs, application delivery with reliability and efficiency might imply becoming an IT expert.
 Ideally, a process that connects to their artifact delivery end point and takes care of deployment while providing feedback of the apps state would solve their needs.
 In some way app operations, roll out, workload instantiation and platform operations need to speak the dev language for them to be able to deliver with confidence.

 Weaveworks GitOps is a set of processes which everyone is already familiar with, so the on-boarding processes are negligible, and there’s less load on the team to learn new tooling.
 It’s incredibly enabling, whilst being almost invisible day to day, as it just sits there doing what we need!” - John Clarke, Director of Software Development, GFS - learn more.

 DORA (DevOps Research and Assessment group) have demonstrated that business performance will improve if the frequency of deployments increases.
 Improving the speed and ease of deployments means developers can reduce the time invested in making changes.
 Increasing the reliability of service operations means reducing the time to restore a faulty app in the production environment.

 All four metrics are important when planning for a successful application delivery process.